MARYCREST ASSISTED LIVING

 There are 90 units in the Serenity building and 48 units in the Harmony building, for a total of 138 units.
 Each assisted living building has its own staff and dining rooms, but the residents of Serenity and Harmony often come together for shared activities and outings.

 Each unit at Marycrest Assisted Living is a private, 300-square-foot studio, which includes a small kitchen (refrigerator and microwave included) and a large private bath.
 Lunch and dinner are served “restaurant-style,” with six options available daily, including New Horizons healthy choice meals.
-Snacks and beverages are available 24-7.
+Snacks and beverages are available to residents and guests 24-7.

 Please note: Marycrest Assisted Living accepts Medicaid, after a one-year, private pay spend-down.

 Name of Facility or Community: Marycrest Assisted Living

 Phone: (303) 433-0282